theztefan/ghas-metrics-report/README.md

 The report will include the following metrics for Dependabot, Code Scanning and Secret scanning:

 - Open alerts
-- Fixed alerts yesterday
-- Fixed alerts in the past 7 days
+- Fixed alerts in the past X days
 - Total MTTR (Mean Time To Remediate)

 ## Usage